dankxylese/103-CICD/README.md

 1. Set Branches to Build to develop
 2. Under additional behaviours click add and "Merge before build"
-3. name of repo "origin"
+3. Name of repo "origin"
-4. branch to merge "main"
+4. Branch to merge "main"

 ### Post-Build Actions